FujoWebDev/lexicon-guestbook/README.md

 ## ⚠️⚠️⚠️ DANGER: Deleting Everything ⚠️⚠️⚠️

 Experimented too much and hate leaving a mess around?
-Delete everything with `npm run guestbook:dangerously-delete-everything`, which will (again) DELETE EVERYTHING.
+Delete everything with `npm run dangerously-delete-everything`, which will (again) DELETE EVERYTHING.

 To use it you should:

 1. Take the above steps to install the `cli` commands
-2. Enter the client directory with `cd client/`
+2. Enter the client directory with `cd client/cli/`
-3. Run `npm run guestbook:dangerously-delete-everything`
+3. Run `npm run dangerously-delete-everything`

 If you want to be more targeted with what you delete and to set the right values for your user, you can modify `client/cli/delete-everything.ts`.
 Good luck!